 - 7. Timeline for activity: Application 2021. - a.
 Actual or projected start date of activity: Phase One planning began in 2017 with public permitting starting in 2020 b.
 Projected end date of activity: TBD.
 Phase One entails the demolition of eight buildings comprising 253 units, to be replaced with 253 new deeply affordable units as well as other moderate and market units.
-A physical needs assessment to be carried out by early 2021 will inform decisions to seek Demo/Dispo approval of additional units see next entry.
+A physical needs assessment of the remaining building and housing units at the site wasto be carried out by earlyin 2021 and led to a decision will inform decisions to seek Demo/Dispodisposition approval of additional units see next entry.

-- 1a.
-Development Name: Mildred C. Hailey Apartments - 1b.
-Development (project) number: MA002107119 - 2.
-Activity type: Demolition:
+1a.
+Development Name: Mildred C. Hailey Apartments